-Often your child’s school will be working with them for the majority of time that they are medicated, so it’s really important that you get regular, good quality feedback about how the medication is working, if is impacting your child’s ability to learn and make progress, and if they are experiencing side effects at school.
+Often your child’s school will be working with them for the majority of the time that they are medicated, so it’s really important that you get regular, good-quality feedback about how the medication is working, if it's impacting your child’s ability to learn and make progress, and if they are experiencing side effects at school.
 This is particularly important when introducing a new medication, but gathering this information also helps for the regular check ups your child will need to monitor their height, weight, blood pressure and school attainment.

-Working closely with the school is also very important as the treatment of ADHD does not just involve medication, but also extra support within the classroom, during breaktimes and through additional interventions which the school can put in place.
+Working closely with the school is also very important as the treatment of ADHD does not just involve medication but also extra support within the classroom, during break times and through additional interventions the school can implement.

 Children who take stimulant medication for ADHD sometimes have “rebound” reactions when their medication wears off.
 Rebound is the brain’s reaction when a stimulant medication is wearing off.
 When the medication leaves the system too quickly, it causes ADHD symptoms to return, sometimes with a vengeance.
 In children, this means they may be more impulsive or hyperactive than usual or emotional, sad or withdrawn.

-The good news is that the ‘rebound’ often only last for an hour or so, and sometimes fine-tuning the medication can help.
-Often planning a relaxing, unwinding activity which the child particularly enjoys can ease them through this time effectively.
+The good news is that the ‘rebound’ often only lasts an hour or so, and sometimes fine-tuning the medication can help.
+Often planning a relaxing, unwinding activity that the child enjoys can ease them through this time effectively.

 No matter what you or your child are struggling with, we have tools to help.
-If you want to speak to someone confidentially, our specialist assistant psychologists are here to link you to the right support with clinicians who can unlock change.
+If you want to speak to someone confidentially, our specialist assistant psychologists are here to help you find the right support.